darrenklein/map_keez/README.md

 ## Use

-**MapKeez** provides three methods for converting the keys of a map between strings and atoms -
+**MapKeez** provides three methods for converting the keys of a map between strings and atoms.
+By default, only the top-level keys of a map will be converted, and struct keys will not be converted - however, these behaviors can both be modified using the options found under the [Options](#options) section below.

 #### to_string_keys/2